Lesterpaintstheworld/terminal-velocity/story/act1/act1_outline.md

 - **Integration Opportunities**: Highlight character interactions that reflect their emotional stakes and ethical dilemmas, ensuring that the narrative remains engaging and coherent.
 - **Integration Opportunities**: Highlight character interactions that reflect their emotional stakes and ethical dilemmas, ensuring that the narrative remains engaging and coherent.
 - **Integration Opportunities**: Highlight character interactions that reflect their emotional stakes and ethical dilemmas, ensuring that the narrative remains engaging and coherent.
+- **Integration Opportunities**: Highlight character interactions that reflect their emotional stakes and ethical dilemmas, ensuring that the narrative remains engaging and coherent.
 - **Chapter 1**: Introduction to the UBC framework and its societal implications.
 - **Chapter 2**: The first clash between human and AI perspectives on rights and governance.
 - **Chapter 3**: The emergence of public opinion and its impact on AI integration.